briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 - <u>Smishing</u>: SMS phishing involves attackers sending fraudulent text messages that appear to come from reputable sources.
 These messages often contain links or phone numbers that lead to phishing websites or prompt the victim to provide personal information

+- <u>Spear Phishing</u>: phishing attack directed at a specific group of individuals or organizations
+    - More targeted attack

+- <u>Whaling</u>: spear phishing attack that specifically targets high profile individuals like CEOs or CFOs

 <u>Pretexting<u>: lying.
 The attacker creates a fake realistic scenario to lure a victim in

 # Impersonation